thomasWeise/oa/structure/optimaAndBounds/README.md

 There may be multiple globally optimal solutions, which then would all have the same makespan.

 When facing a JSSP instance&nbsp;$\instance$, we do not know whether a given Gantt chart is the globally optimal solution or not, because we do not know the shortest possible makespan.
-There is no direct way in which we can compute it.
+There is no direct way in which we can compute it (if we could, we would have solved the problem already).
 But we can, at least, compute some *lower bound*&nbsp;$\lowerBound(\objf)$ for the best possible makespan.

+A trivial lower bound for the makespan is always 0&nbsp;time units.
+No schedule can complete faster than that.
+Of course, this would also be a useless lower bound, because it does not tell us anything.
+A lower bound is the better, the higher it is.
+The highest possible lower bound for the quality of an optimal solution would be exactly that quality itself.
+As said, we are not able to build such a bound for the JSSP.
+But we can do other things.

 For instance, we know that a job&nbsp;$\jsspJobIndex$ needs at least as long to complete as the sum&nbsp;$\sum_{\jsspMachineIndex=0}^{\jsspMachines-1} \jsspOperationTime{\jsspJobIndex}{\jsspMachineIndex}$ over the processing times of all of its operations.
 It is clear that no schedule can complete faster then the longest job.